ipasir2/ipasir2-cpp/README.md

  - [x] Support for `dlopen()`
  - [x] Support for custom clause types
  - [ ] Support for custom literal types
- - [x] Support for IPASIR-1 functionality
+ - [x] Support for functionality also covered by IPASIR-1
  - [ ] Options API
  - [ ] Support for importing clauses
  - [ ] Support for observing the current partial assignment